-A person with a suspected upper gastrointestinal cancer should be referred to a specialist who is a member of a relevant multidisciplinary team.
+A person with a suspected upper gastrointestinal cancer should be referred to a specialist who is a member of an upper gastrointestinal (or similar) multidisciplinary team.

 All specialists listed on Canrefer are members of a multidisciplinary team.